afroactuarynunya/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script to display first 10 lines of file
+Script to display third line of file